 Off-page SEO plays a hugely important role when it comes to influencing these opinions.
 You want to ensure that everything that references your website is positive.

 Engage with your customers

-If you receive a negative review on your social media or Trustpilot, reach out to that individual.
+If you receive a negative review on your social media or review sites such as Trustpilot, reach out to that individual.
 Find ways to remedy their problem.
 If you don’t, it could be detrimental to your business.
 That one review could stop lots of potential customers from even considering whether to engage with your brand.

 Of course, you can’t control what other people write or say about you.
 And so you want to make sure that everything your company does – from marketing to customer service – is at the highest possible standards.

 Going back to the restaurant example above – if one person claims to have seen rats in the kitchen, and makes enough noise about it, then it’s going to have a detrimental effect on the amount of future business you will receive.

 If you’re a business with a local presence, then off-page SEO can do plenty of great things for your reputation in the local area.

 Reviews and ‘word-of-mouth’ play a huge role in traditional brick-and-mortar businesses.
 And the same applies to your online presence.